matopher/blog/source/_notes/storybrand.md

 ## "If you confuse, you lose."

 Most (terrible) brands are mindless noise machines, spewing out random information that no one cares about.

 Instead, embrace a **filter** mentality.
 You want to create simple, relevant messages to repeat over and over until it soaks into the public consciousness.

-"People don't buy the best products; they buy the products they can understand the fastest."
+> "People don't buy the best products; **they buy the products they can understand the fastest.**"

 Pretty websites don't sell things.
 Words sell things.